-The Cycle Effect’s mission is empowering young women through mountain biking to achieve brighter futures and build stronger communities.
+The Cycle Effect’s mission is empowering young women through mountain biking to create brighter futures and build stronger communities.

 The Cycle Effect is a 501(c)3 public charity.